Dionisiy/CA/data-structuresquiz.md

 }
 ```
-Answer: age
+**Answer**: age

-Which of the following is the correct syntax for returning the number of elements in an array?
+- Which of the following is the correct syntax for returning the number of elements in an array?

 var array = \[3, 4, “hey”, false, 9\];